Northstar Line: Upgrades and potential extension to St. Cloud

 Proposals to extend the line have continued to surface in the years following opening of the line.
 In 2016 and 2018, Minnesota state legislators proposed extending the line to St. Cloud using existing equipment by running two daily round-trips to St. Cloud and reducing other trips to Minneapolis from five to four.
-Governor Mark Dayton proposed a six month demonstration service to St. Cloud in 2017 but the demonstration would have only included 1 round trip a day and not have trains stopping at stations between Minneapolis and St. Cloud.
+Governor Mark Dayton proposed a six-month demonstration service to St. Cloud in 2017 but the demonstration would have only included 1 round trip a day and not have trains stopping at stations between Minneapolis and St. Cloud.
 Extending the line to Camp Ripley was proposed in 2019 by House of Representative legislators.
 Another extension feasibility study sponsored by MnDOT was released in July 2020.

+Possible extension of the line has been revived in the 2022 Transportation Omnibus bill passed by the MN legislature.
+The bill includes funding for a study that would consider different possible rail service to the St Cloud and Fargo-Moorhead regions.
+This could include recommendations to extend Northstar.

 Pandemic and future

 After the onset of the COVID-19 pandemic, Metro Transit eliminated weekend service and special event service.
 Weekly trips dropped from 72 to 20.
 Ridership on the line was down 95% in August 2020 compared to before the pandemic.